dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 For this tutorial, you will need a GitHub account.
 So, if needed, head over to [sign up at GitHub](https://github.com/join?source=header-home) and complete the process.

-Once signed up, go to the example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2).

-Click the "Fork" button that appears in the top right-hand corner of the browser.
+Once signed up, go to the example repository for the [Symfony blog part 2](https://github.com/auth0-blog/symfony-blog-part-2) article and click on the "Fork" button that appears in the top right-hand corner of the browser.
 As shown in the example below:

 ![Forking a repository on GitHub](https://cdn.auth0.com/blog/symfony-part-3/fork-repository.png)

-Make sure you have followed all instructions in the first two parts.

 You will find that you now have a repository of the same name but under your account.
 Click the "Clone or download" button and copy the URL found in there.